Val di Fassa Ski Resort

 Part of the vast Dolomiti Superski area and on the famed Sella Ronda, Val di Fassa is also lift & piste linked to the ski resorts of Arabba Marmolada to the east & Val Gardena to the north.
 Dolomiti Superski lift passes are up to €8/day more expensive than a local Val di Fassa ski pass.

-For more information on terrain, ski lifts, lift passes & ratings, see the Skiing Val di Fassa page.
+For more information on terrain, ski lifts, lift passes & maps, see the Skiing Val di Fassa page.

 Snow & Weather